 Finally, northeastern China (i.e. Manchuria) has a lengthy border with Russia‘s far east and with North Korea.
 The Trans-Manchurian branch of the Trans-Siberian railway crosses to/from Russia at Manzhouli, and there are multiple other crossing points but the ones of use to likely overland routes are those at Khabarovsk and Hunchun.
 The latter is the crossing for Vladivostok and can now be reached on China’s high speed rail (and then it’s a bus from there to Vladivostok, though the bullet train is slated to eventually run all the way through).
 If you’re in Manchuria and want to head for Japan via the overland route through Sakhalin without detouring through Vladivostok, aim for Khabarovsk; take a train from Harbin to Fuyuan on the border and from there a boat / hovercraft / bus (depending on the season i.e. how solid the river is, though remember that the Sakhalin – Hokkaido ferry is summer only) over to Khabarovsk, and then continue to Vanino by rail or road for the ferry to Sakhalin.

-(NB: the future of the Sakhalin – Hokkaido ferry route isn’t clear; the old service was discontinued in 2015, and a new catamaran service was trialled in 2016.
-This is supposed to be continuing from 2017 onwards, but double and triple check this before going all the way there!
+(NB: the future of the Sakhalin – Hokkaido ferry route isn’t clear; the old service was discontinued in 2015, and a new catamaran service was trialled in 2016 and then did a full summer in 2017.
+It’s supposed to be an ongoing service now every summer, but double and triple check this before going all the way there!
 See my Russia and Japan pages for more details and links)

 North Korea can be visited overland from China, via the railway bridge crossing from Dandong.
 Other than flying, this is presently the only route available; several overnight trains per week run between Beijing and Pyongyang.
 Visiting North Korea requires that you be on an organised tour, which involves having a government guide / minder with you at all times; this is the only way to get a visa.
 Tours can be arranged through specialist North Korea travel agents in your own country or in Beijing; the Beijing-based Koryo Tours is widely known as a reputable service.